cohesivejones/workout/README.md

 This will start:

-- Vite dev server (frontend) on port 5173
+- Vite dev server (frontend) on port 3000
 - API server (backend) on port 5001
+- PostgreSQL database on port 5432 (in Docker)
 - The frontend will proxy API requests to the backend

+### Test User Credentials

+For testing purposes, you can use these credentials:

+- Email: `test@foo.com`
+- Password: `Secure123!`

+### Database Management

+- `npm run db:start` - Start the development database
+- `npm run db:stop` - Stop the development database
+- `npm run db:reset` - Reset the database (removes all data and restarts)
+- `npm run db:migrate` - Run database migrations

 ## Production Build